Intrinsically Interpretable Attention via Sparse Post-Training: Method

 \subsection{Practical Considerations}

 One of the main strengths of our proposed method is that, architecturally, the only difference between a sparse Transformer and a normal one lies in how the dot-product attention is computed.
 As such, most practical training techniques for optimising Transformers can be readily adapted to our setting.
+In our experiments, we find the following techniques helpful for improving computational efficiency and training stability.

+\begin{itemize} \item \textbf{FlashAttention}~\citep{dao2023flashattention}.
+FlashAttention has become a standard method for reducing the GPU memory footprint of dot-product attention mechanisms.
+In Appendix~\ref{app:splash_attention}, we discuss how the sampled sparse attention can be implemented in an analogous manner.

-In our experiments, we find the following techniques helpful for improving computational efficiency and training stability. \paragraph{LoRA finetuning~\cite{hu2022lora}.} Low rank finetuning techniques can significantly reduce the computational requirements for training large models.
-In our experiments, we verify on a 7B parameter model that LoRA finetuning is sufficiently expressive for inducing sparse attention patterns. \paragraph{FlashAttention~\cite{dao2023flashattention}} FlashAttention has become a standard method for reducing the memory footprint of dot-product attention mechanisms.
-In Appendix~\ref{app:splash_attention}, we discuss how the sampled sparse attention can be implemented in an analogous manner. \paragraph{Distillation~\cite{gu2024minillm}.} Empirically, we find that adding an auxiliary distillation loss based on the KL divergence between the base model and the sparse model improves training stability and ensures that the behaviour of the model remains unchanged during post-training.
+\item \textbf{LoRA finetuning}~\citep{hu2022lora}.
+Low rank finetuning techniques can significantly reduce the computational requirements for training large models.
+In our experiments, we verify on a 7B parameter model that LoRA finetuning is sufficiently expressive for inducing sparse attention patterns.

+\item \textbf{Distillation}~\citep{gu2024minillm}.
+Empirically, we find that adding an auxiliary distillation loss based on the KL divergence between the base model and the sparse model improves training stability and ensures that the behaviour of the model remains unchanged during post-training. \end{itemize}